AsahiLinux/AsahiLinux.github.io/content/contribute.md

 ## Prefer to help financially?

-Head over to the [support](/support) page for more information.
+Head over to our [Open Collective](https://opencollective.com/asahilinux) to donate.
 Every little bit counts!